WHY DO THEY ACT THAT

 for surviving the drama of adolescence.

-on Media and the Family's president and award-winning psychologist
+the Family's president and award-winning psychologist Dr.

-brain on the path from childhood into adolescence and adulthood.
+on the path from childhood into adolescence and adulthood.

 Revealing the latest scientific findings in easy-to-understand